TedVu/EagleVersusShark/README.md

 - [Chanboth Som](https://github.com/ferics)

 ## Project Brief
-Eagle versus Shark is a turn-basedboardgamewhichinvolvestwoteams:Eagle(in yellow)and Shark(in blue).
+Eagle versus Shark is a turn-based board game which involves two teams:Eagle(in yellow)and Shark(in blue).
 Each team will have 3 types of pieces with different capabilities and moving style.The boardgame result is determined when either team achieves the game objective.

 ### 1. Game Objectives